danyz91/CarND-Extended-Kalman-Filter/README.md

 #### General Processing Flow

-The algorithm used to compute Extended Kalman Filter is shown in the image below.
+The algorithm used to compute Extended Kalman Filter is summarized below:

-  ![alt text][image6]
+1. Get sensor measurement
+2. If it is the first measurement, init the EKF matrices and state and skip to step 5, otherwise **predict**
+3. If the measurement comes from **Radar** update using EKF equations
+4. If the measurement comes from **Laser** update using standard Kalman equations
+5. Get new sensors measurement and go to step 2

 #### Handling first measurements properly